Snowfable/home-ed-resources/apps.md

 ## ABRSM Aural Trainer Grades 1-5
 Interactive challenges to help develop your music aural skills (listening skills).
 Anyone can use it, but it is designed around ABRSM’s aural tests for Grades 1 to 5.
 [Train here.](https://gb.abrsm.org/en/exam-support/apps-and-practice-tools/aural-trainer/?fbclid=IwAR2ApGM9Sv90cqbR-nLHwknKuqvExGPJqXudCOdpZrht0sPnZ_b7BXuCnsU)

+## Apollo's Moon Shot AR
+Celebrate the 50th anniversary of the Moon Landing with an immersive AR app that places you right in the action of NASA’s daring space missions of the 1960s.
+The perfect companion to Smithsonian Channel’s landmark six-part series, the “Apollo’s Moon Shot AR” app gives you an out-of-this-world close-up of some of the landmark events that defined the start of the Space Age.
+[Land here.](https://apps.apple.com/pl/app/apollos-moon-shot-ar/id1465827204?fbclid=IwAR2tBhAigRNLKMR6vJt0PGucqSzc-gqpWbpzlgQ8v_gcodKXm9m8o5IckeQ)

 ## Bebras A Perfect Day
 Bebras challenges are enjoyed by over 1.6 million students in 50 countries around the world.
 Enjoy a gentle stroll through Bebravia's glorious countryside while solving 100 computational thinking challenges! [iOS link here.](https://apps.apple.com/gb/app/bebras-a-perfect-day/id1280953498)

+## Civilisations AR (BBC)
+Bring realistic, to-scale artefacts from History into your own home using cutting edge Augmented Reality technology.
+Move, scale and rotate the collection, allowing you to become the explorer.
+[Explore here.](https://play.google.com/store/apps/details?id=uk.co.bbc.civilisations&hl=en_GB&fbclid=IwAR32ew0DhcZp5oDyp8f_HfZ96HmA5OZo4s5lYctP2rrnExnHzlEgCpJkCaY)

 ## Color Uncovered
 Explore the surprising side of color with Color Uncovered, an interactive book that features fascinating illusions, articles, and videos developed by the Exploratorium.
 [Color here.](https://www.exploratorium.edu/explore/apps/color-uncovered)